 Day 1: Fly to Cozumel, Relax, and Visit a Planetarium

 After you’ve landed head to your hotel.
 Many hotels will pick you up, if not catch a taxi.
 I recommend staying at Allegro Cozumel a secluded family-friendly all-inclusive resort.
-Try to get to Cozumel as early as possible in order to make the most of your first day at the beach.
+Try to get to Cozumel Island as early as possible in order to make the most of your first day at the beach.

 If you do not want to stay at Allegro Cozumel I also recommend Explorean Cozumel All-Inclusive Resort.